MaybeTC/GECA/README.md

 # GameEngines1-CA

 Game Engines 1 Assingment

-# Cyberpunk formula racing
+Cyberpunk formula racing

+# Description of the project

+Under the colorful neon lights, the players control the cool racing cars to follow the music in the city, the neon lights will change with the rhythm of music.

+# Student informations

 Name: Mingjun Gao

 Student Number: D16122910

 Class Group: DT228/Year4

-# Description of the project

-Under the colorful neon lights, the players control the cool racing cars to follow the music in the city, the neon lights will change with the rhythm of music.

 # Instructions for use